-5 Must-See Athens Neighborhoods & How to Visit
+5 Must-See Athens Neighborhoods and How to Visit

 There’s much more to Athens than ancient ruins—venture away from the Acropolis and you’ll find a warren of vibrant neighborhoods, each with its own distinctive character.
 Book a walking tour or hop on the metro to experience Athens like a local in the city’s coolest districts.
 See below for some ideas.